๐Ÿ‘๏ธPerception

 Self-Check Questions

-1. A patient has damage to their red cones but intact ganglion cells.
+1. A patient has damage to their red (L) cones but intact ganglion cells.
 Which theory best explains why they struggle to distinguish red from green, and which theory explains why they can still see blue-yellow contrasts normally?

 2. You stare at a green square for 30 seconds, then look at a white wall and see a red square.
-Explain this phenomenon using opponent process theory—what's happening at the neural level?
+Explain this phenomenon using opponent process theory.
+What's happening at the neural level?